Behavioral and Biological Sciences

-Behavioral and Biological Sciences is an exciting area of study which investigates the intersections of behavior, genetics, genomics, neurobiology and anthropology.
+The study of Behavioral and Biological Sciences investigates the intersections between biochemistry, psychology, genetics, neurobiology, behavior, immunology and anthropology.

 Students choosing this major will learn the foundations of biological and psychological sciences as they apply to the study of human and animal behavior.
 The student experience will include lectures, seminars and hands-on laboratory courses to develop foundational understanding, experimental techniques and critical thinking skills.
 In addition the importance of ethical considerations and implications of research on behavior and genes will be emphasized.
 Opportunities to participate in research with faculty, attend seminars and develop communication skills provide an exceptional educational experience at the intersection of this rapidly growing area of cutting edge research and treatment.

-For further information about Behavioral & Biological Sciences, contact program director: Marilee Benore.
+For further information about Behavioral and Biological Sciences, contact program director: Dr. Nitya Sethuraman.

 - Explain how molecular and genetic processes contribute to behavior.